ceph-dovecot/dovecot-ceph-plugin/README.md

   </tr>
   <tr>
     <td><img src="https://upload.wikimedia.org/wikipedia/commons/3/37/Dovecot-logo.png"</td>
-    <td>This plugin borrows heavily from [Dovecot](https://github.com/dovecot/core) itself particularly for the automatic detection of dovecont-config (see m4/dovecot.m4).
+    <td>This plugin borrows heavily from <a href="https://github.com/dovecot/core/">Dovecot</a> itself particularly for the automatic detection of dovecont-config (see m4/dovecot.m4).
 The lib-dict and lib-storage were also used as reference material for understanding the Dovecot dictionary and storage API.</td>
   </tr>
 </table>